 With culinary treats.Food is one of the few things all human beings share a common love of.
 Expressing your thanks in the form of a homemade dish is nourishing for a person’s body and soul.
 For example, give your in-home caregivers little loaves of banana bread or chocolate chip muffins that they can take home to their families.
 Sweets are go-to gifts, but a savory side or entrée can do double duty by reducing the recipient’s workload and freeing up some time that they would have otherwise spent making a meal.

-With your deeds.Actions are well known for carrying more clout than words.
+With your deeds.Actions are known for carrying more clout than words.
 After thanking someone who has done you a service, honor their efforts by paying forward their good deed.
 Share the love by doing something for someone else who needs help.

 With an endorsement.Publicly praising someone who performs a service for you is a great way to say “thank you” and boost their confidence.
-Give the skilled and attentive surgeon who just handled your loved one’s hip replacement a shining review on the Internet.
+Give the skilled and attentive surgeon who just handled your loved one’s hip replacement a shining review online.
 Write a note to the manager of your local grocery store about the friendly check-out clerk who helped you juggle a load of groceries while trying to transfer Dad from his wheelchair into the car.
 Give a personal shout out on Facebook to your sister for watching Mom for a few days so you could have a weekend off from caregiving.
 Everyone deserves praise for a job well done.

 With a smile.Sometimes a genuine smile is all you need to say thanks.